ikozyris/yocto/CONTRIBUTING.md

 fix: bug when something, regression | perf: x9999 boost in writing

 The regression exists since [commit number]
-More optinal information about commit
+More optional information about commit
 ```
-- If the change is just a typo create an issue not a PR/MR
+- If the change is just a one-liner create an issue not a PR/MR
+- Try to benchmark any optimizations

+Make sure to check any "TODO:"